qgrid/qgrid.github.io/source/guide/plugin.md

 * `canExecute` method indicates if a command can be executed.
 * `shortcut` is a sequence of keyboard key codes to execute the command(e.g. 'shift+a', 'ctrl+s', 'f2').

-Note, that it's not enough just to setup `shortcut` property.
+Note that it's not enough just to setup `shortcut` property.
 In the final code you can find these two lines that utilize special services to bind key presses and commands.

 ```typescript
 const { shortcut, manager } = this.plugin.model.action();